"If at the age of 30 you are stiff and out of shape, you are old. If, at 60, you are supple and strong, then you are young"

 Control refers to muscle control.
 No sloppy, haphazard movements.
 Controlled movement re-trains the body to move naturally, and decreases your risk for injury.

 The mind controls the body.
 In order to control your body, you must be present and focused on how your body is moving.

 Our bodies are meant to be fluid in their movements.
 There are no static, isolated movements in the Pilates Method.
-Learning the "flow" of movements is a more intermediate principle.
-The challenge is to create dynamic movement and transition from one exercise to another with ease and fluidity.
+The challenge of flowing movements is to create dynamic movement and transition from one exercise to another with ease and fluidity.

 In the Pilates Method, the breath was integrated into Joseph's exercises to cleanse the bloodstream through oxygenation.
 Breathing full inhalations and exhalations helps replenish your body, expelling stale air, and assisting with controlled movements.
 The inhalation assists with extension, and the exhalation assists with flexion.
 Just breathe!
 This is often one of the most challenging concepts for a beginner, but hang in there, it will be extremely helpful, beneficial, and transformational once you learn to breathe!

 The exercises were designed with a purpose in mind.
 Every cue: verbal, tactile, and visual will assist you in your success with each movement.
-Precision is an advanced principle, and will be achieved when the other principles have been practiced and integrated into the exercises.
+Precision of the exercises will be achieved when the other principles have been practiced and integrated into the exercises.
 Sounds complicated?
 It's not.
 This is movement.
 Movement heals, and our bodies will thank us in the long run!

 As a physical therapist, I have gravitated towards this Method as a means of treating my chronic pain patients, and clients with pain from poor posture and overuse injuries.
 The results amaze me every day with every single body I work with. -Karly, Owner